 How would my carbon footprint differ on actual routes?

-To demonstrate the magnitude of the overall environmental benefits of traveling by ground using public transportation, we picked five popular short-distance routes from across the country and calculated what the carbon footprint of one traveler would be if they traveled by bus, train, car, or airplane.
+To demonstrate just how big of a difference ground travel can make, we picked five popular short-distance routes from across the country and calculated what the carbon footprint of one traveler would be if they traveled by bus, train, car, or airplane.

 Taking a bus from New York to Boston is the most sustainable way to travel between the two biggest cities in the Northeast.

-While flying will get you there in about 45 minutes, it can be almost 10 times more harmful to the environment when you take into consideration radiative forcing.
-In fact, it could take one tree more than two years to offset the amount of CO2 released from your brief flight from NYC to Boston.
+While flying will get you there in about 45 minutes, it can be 7 times more harmful to the environment than taking the bus.
+In fact, it could take one tree more than eight years to offset the amount of CO2 released from your brief flight from NYC to Boston.

 San Diego to Los Angeles

 Hopping on a bus or a train from San Diego to Los Angeles is not only eco-friendly but also a smart decision when it comes to transportation.
-Traffic in Southern California is notoriously bad and every opportunity there is to reduce the number of vehicles on the road should be embraced.
+Traffic in Southern California is notoriously hairy and we’ll embrace every opportunity there is to reduce the number of vehicles on the road.

 If enough people take the bus or the train instead of driving, that would get hundreds of cars off the road, easing traffic and significantly reducing harmful carbon dioxide emissions – it’s a win-win for everyone!

 There is no train service between Los Angeles and Las Vegas, so the only eco-friendly option is to take a bus from Los Angeles to Las Vegas.
 The flight from L.A. to Vegas would emit over 450 pounds of carbon dioxide into the atmosphere — it would take one tree over 20 years to absorb that amount of harmful greenhouse gas.